Anti-tank mine

-An anti-tank or AT mine is a type of land mine designed to damage or destroy vehicles including tanks and armored fighting vehicles.
+An anti-tank or AT mine is a type of land mine designed to damage or destroy vehicles, including tanks and armored fighting vehicles.

 Compared to anti-personnel mines, anti-tank mines typically have a much larger explosive charge, and a fuze designed to be triggered by vehicles or, in some cases, remotely or by tampering with the mine.

 History

 First World War

 The first anti-tank mines were improvised during the First World War as a countermeasure against the first tanks introduced by the British towards the end of the war.
 Initially they were nothing more than a buried high-explosive shell or mortar bomb with its fuze upright.
 Later, purpose-built mines were developed, including the Flachmine 17, which was simply a wooden box packed with explosives and triggered either remotely or by a pressure fuze.
-By the end of the war, the Germans had developed row mining techniques, and mines accounted for 15% of U.S. tank casualties during the Battle of Saint-Mihiel, Third Battle of the Aisne, Battle of Selle and Meuse-Argonne Offensive.
+By the end of the war, the Germans had developed row-mining techniques, and mines accounted for 15% of US tank casualties during the Battle of Saint-Mihiel, Third Battle of the Aisne, Battle of Selle, and Meuse-Argonne Offensive.